it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology 5.1.1

 - Encrypt or Hash All Authentication Credentials - Encrypt or hash with a salt all authentication credentials.
 Ensure that local accounts and accounts with third parties use this approach to store your credentials, and try not to use the same password for third-party accounts and an election technology account.
 This will limit the impact of a third-party provider breach from impacting the election technology.

+[AMW: Do the hashing requirement and the "don't use the same password for 3rd party accounts" appropriate to include together here?]

 Applies to: All components